Run of show basics

 A typical run of show has one row per item, and each row carries enough information for a crew member to know what to do without asking.
 The columns vary by industry, but most run sheets include:

-Time.
-The clock start time something happens.
+- Time.
+The clock time something happens.
 Some run sheets show start time only.
 Others show start and end so you can see duration at a glance.

-Location or space.
+- Location or space.
 The room, area, or stage the item happens in.
 For a wedding it might be Ceremony Lawn or Ballroom.
-For a conference, Main Stage or Breakout Room 1.
+For a conference, Main Stage or Breakout 2.

-Some planners add columns or extra details for status, setup or load-in times, weather, equipment lists, or contact phone numbers.
+Some events teams add columns for status, setup or load-in times, equipment lists, or contact phone numbers.
 There is no single right format.
+The right format is the one your crew can read without you standing next to them.

 Run of show is the term most often used in the United States.
 Run sheet is more common in Australia and parts of Europe.
-They mean exactly the same document.
-Whether you call it a run of show, a run sheet, a running order, order of events, schedule, or a timeline, the function is the same: a chronological list of what happens, when, and who is doing it.
+They mean the same document.
+Whether you call it a run of show, a run sheet, a schedule, or a timeline, the function is the same: a chronological list of what happens, when, and who is doing it.

 Who reads it

-A good run of show is the single source of truth for everyone on the production side of the event:
+A good run of show is the single source of truth for everyone working the event:

-Some clients want a copy too, especially for weddings and corporate functions, though most planners share a simplified version with the client and the full version with the crew.
+- Some clients want a copy too, especially for weddings and corporate functions, though most venues share a simplified version with the client and the full version with the crew.

 How long is a run of show